caiosabadin/notes/sass/tutorial.md

 Readers are cautioned against nesting, unless the resulting structure is mandatory or expressly needed, in that it greatly reduces performance: nestings could go fathomlessly, and the greater the number of selectors, the slower the browser interprets the rules specified by them, since most browsers would read those selectors from left to right.

-Moreover, nesting may also increase coupling between the HTML and the CSS, causing the last to be extremely dependant on the first, thus possibly crashing the whole layout after minor changes to the HTML.
+Moreover, nesting may also increase coupling between the HTML and the CSS, causing the last to be extremely dependant on the former, thus rising the possibility of a whole layout crash after minor changes to the HTML.

 ## Media Queries ##

-Media queries can be nested as well, inside the selectors they must adjust.
+Media queries can be nested inside the selectors they must adjust.

 This way, the query stays closer to the element they modify, improving readability: